How To Use A Pumice Stone, From The Pros + What Not To Do

 What is a pumice stone?

 And because of their natural makeup, no surprise pumice stones have been used as an ancient remedy for exfoliation—even as far back as 100 B.C.
-There's a good reason pumice stones have left their mark for more than 2,000 years; they're super light yet abrasive enough to lift dead skin and smooth out the texture.
+There's a good reason pumice stones have left their mark for more than 2,000 years; they're super light yet abrasive enough to lift dead skin cells and smooth out the texture.

 You won't want to use pumice stones on your face, though, as they're far too abrasive.
 For facial exfoliation, opt for a gentle scrub, enzymes, or chemical exfoliants like AHAs and BHAs.
 These stones are reserved for calloused areas or the feet.